TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-There are some juicy endpoints in the output:
+There are some noworthy endpoints in the output:

 - `/home`: 302 redirect -> Typical home page path.